MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 | Memory | % Committed Bytes In Use | * |30 | Memory, % Committed Bytes In Use, * |
 | PhysicalDisk | Avg.
 Disk Queue Length | * | 30 | PhysicalDisk, Avg.
 Disk Queue Length, * |

-- Windows Event Logs should be collected into the Azure Monitor Log Analytics Workspace
+- The following Windows Event Logs should be collected into the Azure Monitor Log Analytics Workspace.

 | Windows Event Log Name | Windows Event Log Type |
 | --- | --- |